 The four key elements for eligible products are:

-UK provenance
+UK provenance (all GiB claims)

-Legally felled
+Legally felled (all GiB claims)

-Virgin timber is sourced from woodlands or forests that are managed to the UK Forestry Standard
+Virgin timber is sourced from woodlands or forests that are managed to the UK Forestry Standard (GiB-F, GiB-FP, GiB-S and GiB-W claims only)

-Existence of an effective traceability system for inputs and outputs
+Existence of an effective traceability system for inputs and outputs (all claims)

+A material accounting system is also required for GiB-S and GiB-W claims to ensure that at least 70% comes from well managed forests.

 This is assessed against the criteria as described in the UK Timber Procurement Policy.
 The exception to this is when a Woodfuel claim is made, this is assessed against the Timber Standard for Heat and Electricity.